Canon T3i vs T4i

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T3i and Canon EOS Rebel T4i and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the T3i and the T4i have been discontinued, but can regularly be found used on eBay.
+Both the T3i and the T4i have been discontinued, but can regularly be found used on ebay.
 The T3i was replaced by the Canon T4i, while the T4i was followed by the Canon T5i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the T3i and T4i can be found, respectively, in the Canon T3i Manual (free pdf) or the online Canon T4i Manual.

 So what conclusions can be drawn?
 Is the Canon T3i better than the Canon T4i or vice versa?
 The listing below highlights the relative strengths of the two models.